eric-s-s/dice-tables/docs/intro.rst

 **Another example with 2D6:**

 Take 2d6 and add a different die to it.
-This time, it's a weighted 2-sided die that rolls two three times as often as one.
-This die is represented by the dictionary: :code:`{1: 1, 2: 3}` for the :code:`{1: 1, ...`, you add 1 to each roll in your 2D6 events, like so:
+This time, it's a weighted 2-sided die that rolls "2" three times as often as "1".
+This die is represented by the dictionary: :code:`{1: 1, 2: 3}`.
+For the :code:`{1: 1, ...`, you add 1 to each roll in your 2D6 events, like so:
 :code:`{3: 1, 4: 2, 5: 3, 6: 4, 7: 5, 8: 6, 9: 5, 10: 4, 11: 3, 12: 2, 13: 1}`.
-Then you add 2 to each roll three times for :code:`...2: 3}` like so:
+For the :code:`..., 2: 3}`, you add two to the die rolls **three times**, and each time is:
 :code:`{4: 1, 5: 2, 6: 3, 7: 4, 8: 5, 9: 6, 10: 5, 11: 4, 12: 3, 13: 2, 14: 1}`
 this gives you::